eccelerators/SimStm/README.rst

  equ operand1 $operand2
  equ operand1 0xF0

-Copy the value of operand2 variable, constant, or numeric value into variable operand1 value or copy the value 0xF0 into variable operand1 value.
+The ``equ`` instruction copies the value of operand2 variable, constant, or numeric value into variable operand1 value or copy the value 0xF0 into variable operand1 value.